RAMPS – Renovation and Modification Projects

 Disabilities that are temporary or do not limit the person’s mobility do not receive modifications from our program.
 Another example of a project that RAMPS would not fund is a person who recently broke their leg that is expected to heal.
 Their injury is considered temporary and although they may request a ramp their need isn’t permanent.
 In order to utilize limited funds in the most sensible ways, SCIL is forced to limit projects to the most feasible ones only.

 Volunteers are utilized as much as possible to complete RAMPS projects.
-Volunteers can work individually, with groups, churches or friends or attend RAMPS CAMP for training.
+Volunteers can work individually, with groups, churches or friends or attend ramp camp for training.
 Professional contractors can be hired for complicated jobs.
 SCIL works with many vendors to ensure with have the highest quality and best priced materials.

 To fund the RAMPS program, SCIL utilizes fee-for-service funds, a Center for Independent Living grant and other grants from organizations such as the Southwest Missouri Office on Aging, Bentley Trust and Home Depot, and donations from individuals and businesses.